jfrog/frogbot/docs/install-github.md

    2.2.
 Save the JFrog connection details as a [JFrog Platform Access Token Integration](https://www.jfrog.com/confluence/display/JFROG/JFrog+Platform+Access+Token+Integration) named **jfrogPlatform**.

-   2.3.Save your Github access token in a [GitHub Integration](https://www.jfrog.com/confluence/display/JFROG/GitHub+Enterprise+Integration) named
+   2.3.
+Save your GitHub access token in a [GitHub Integration](https://www.jfrog.com/confluence/display/JFROG/GitHub+Enterprise+Integration) named
    **gitIntegration**.

    2.4.
 Set the `.jfrog-pipelines` directory in the root of your **Frogbot Management Repository**.

    2.5.
-Create a Pipelines job with one of our [templates](templates/jfrog-pipelines).
+Create a Pipelines job with one of the available [templates](templates/jfrog-pipelines).

    2.6.
 In the **pipelines.yml**, make sure to set values for all the mandatory variables.